robertkeizer/rabbit-pipe/README.md

-    -C, --consumer                    Signal that we should consume -l, --queue-length [queuelength]  Maximum number of items in the queue -f, --queue-freq [queuefreq]      How often to check the queue length (ms) -H, --host [host]                 Rabbit host to use -u, --user [user]                 User to use for connecting to RabbitMQ -p, --pass [pass]                 Pass to use for connecting to RabbitMQ -h, --help                        output usage information
+    -C, --consumer                    Signal that we should consume -l, --queue-length [queuelength]  Maximum number of items in the queue -f, --queue-freq [queuefreq]      How often to check the queue length (ms) -H, --host [host]                 Rabbit host to use (default: localhost) -u, --user [user]                 User to use for connecting to RabbitMQ -p, --pass [pass]                 Pass to use for connecting to RabbitMQ -n, --num [num]                   Number of messages to grab concurrently ( prefetch in rabbit parlance ) -h, --help                        output usage information
 ```